davecheney/godoc2md/examples/martini/README.md

 ## type ResponseWriter
 <pre>type ResponseWriter interface {
     http.ResponseWriter
-    <span class="comment">// Status returns the status code of the response or 0 if the response has not been written.</span>
+    // Status returns the status code of the response or 0 if the response has not been written.
     Status() int
-    <span class="comment">// Written returns whether or not the ResponseWriter has been written.</span>
+    // Written returns whether or not the ResponseWriter has been written.
     Written() bool
-    <span class="comment">// Size returns the size of the response body.</span>
+    // Size returns the size of the response body.
     Size() int
-    <span class="comment">// Before allows for a function to be called before the ResponseWriter has been written to.
-This is</span>
+    // Before allows for a function to be called before the ResponseWriter has been written to.
+This is
-    <span class="comment">// useful for setting headers or any other operations that must happen before a response has been written.</span>
+    // useful for setting headers or any other operations that must happen before a response has been written.
     Before(BeforeFunc)
 }</pre>
 ResponseWriter is a wrapper around http.ResponseWriter that provides extra information about